openshift/cincinnati/docs/design/openshift.md

   <figcaption>Figure 5: The view of the update graph from a client in the Alpha channel</figcaption>
 </figure>

 Above, in Figure 4, the Beta channel does not include 1.1.0 in the update graph because it hasn’t been approved.
 For example, this may be because a bug was discovered in 1.1.0 and fixed in 1.1.1 before rolling out to the Beta channel.
+For release issues serious enough to warrent exclusion from the Beta channel, the Alpha-channel edge will also be removed to avoid funneling Alpha clusters to the degraded release.
+However, the degraded release will remain in the Alpha channel to allow existing clusters to upgrade away from it.

 ### Client API ###